 Under the First Plan, the Company may grant up to 897,600 shares of common stock to key employees and consultants.
-All options granted under this plan are exercisable at the fair market value of the common stock at the date of the grant, vest 100% after a minimum of six months and no later than ten years after the date of the grant.
+All options granted under this plan are exercisable at the fair market value of the common stock at the date of the grant, vest 100% immediately and expire no later than ten years after the date of the grant.

 Under the Second Plan and Fourth Plan, the Company may grant options to key employees for up to 1,500,000 and 550,000 shares of common stock, respectively.
 Under the terms of these plans, the exercise price per share and vesting period is determined at the sole discretion of the Board of Directors.
 All options that have been granted under these plans are exercisable at the fair market value of the common stock at the date of the grant.
-Generally, the options vest and become exercisable ratably over a five-year period, beginning immediately on the date of the grant.
-However, the Board of Directors has exercised its discretion and has granted options that vest 100% after a minimum of six months.
+Generally, the options vest and become exercisable ratably over a four-year period, beginning immediately on the date of the grant.
+However, the Board of Directors has exercised its discretion and has granted options that vest 100% immediately.
 All options under the Second Plan and Fourth Plan expire no later than ten years after the date of the grant.

 Under the Third Plan, the Company may grant up to 60,000 shares of common stock to non-employee directors of the Company.
-Under the terms of this plan, options are granted at the fair market value of the common stock at the date of the grant, become 100% exercisable immediately, and expire ten years after the date of the grant.
+Under the terms of this plan, options are granted at the fair market value of the common stock at the date of the grant, become exercisable immediately, and expire ten years after the date of the grant.